 Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

-The Australian Customs and Border Protection Service has sole jurisdiction to clear imports.
+The Australian Border Force has sole jurisdiction to clear imports.
 Local importers are responsible for obtaining formal customs clearance for goods.

 While there are several methods of valuing goods for customs purposes, the method most frequently applied (transaction value) is based on the price actually paid (or payable) for the imported goods subject to certain adjustments.
 A major condition for using the transaction value is that there is no relationship between the buyer and seller that may influence the price.
 Valuation of imported goods can be complex, and importers are urged to seek advice from a customs broker or to contact a Customs Information Centre.
-The Customs Brokers and Forwarders Council of Australia posts a list of members on the website..
+The International Forwarders and Customs Brokers Association of Australia provides access to a Member Directory on their website..

 Some authorities that issue import permits publish brochures/pamphlets that explain their areas of concern.
 However, these agency publications may not always reflect current customs legislation and procedures as they are often modified.
-It would be advisable to contact a Customs Information Center to check these issues.
+Import requirements are available on the Australian Border Force website.